rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 time = "0.1.12"
 ```

-The string `"0.1.12"` is a version requirement.
-Although it looks like a
+The version string `"0.1.12"` is called a [version requirement](#version-requirement-syntax).
-specific *version* of the `time` crate, it actually specifies a *range* of
+It specifies a range of versions that can be selected from when [resolving dependencies](resolver.md).
+In this case, `"0.1.12"` represents the version range `>=0.1.12, <0.2.0`.
-versions and allows [SemVer] compatible updates.
-An update is allowed if the new
+An update is allowed if it is within that range.
-version number does not modify the left-most non-zero number in the major, minor,
-patch grouping.
 In this case, if we ran `cargo update time`, cargo should
 update us to version `0.1.13` if it is the latest `0.1.z` release, but would not
 update us to `0.2.0`.
-If instead we had specified the version string as `1.0`,
-cargo should update to `1.1` if it is the latest `1.y` release, but not `2.0`.
-The version `0.0.x` is not considered compatible with any other version.

-It is possible to further tweak the logic for selecting compatible versions
-using special operators as described in the [Version requirement syntax](#version-requirement-syntax) section.

 ## Version requirement syntax